Arianee/docs/docs/arianee-creation.md

 ## Creation workflow

 The creation request is initiated by a Blockchain Wallet, usually from a Brand or a third party.
 The issuer of a Passport is also its first owner.
 Since a Passport including content makes more sense, multiple information can be specified when creating a Passport.
-Content of a Passport may include : name, description, serial numbers, pictures, videos, links, information on supply chain, certifications, etc.
+Content of a Passport may include: name, description, serial numbers, pictures, videos, links, information on supply chain, certifications, etc.
 Once created, the imprint of the Passport and the transaction details relating to the creation can be seen on the Blockchain.
 Also, each Passport has a unique identification number (Arianee ID) recorded on the Blockchain.
 A Passport is considered authentic if it meets specific criteria.
 To learn more about this, please refer to the [About Passport authenticity](https://docs.arianee.org/docs/arianee-decentralized#about-certificate-authenticity) section.
 To dig into the technical details, please refer to [the Passport SDK section](https://docs.arianee.org/docs/arianee-js-certificate) or [the Arianee Passport Schema](https://docs.arianee.org/docs/ArianeeProductCertificate-i18n).